cmbessone/cmbessone/README.md

 # 👋 Hi, I'm Cristian Martín Bessone

-I'm a Software Engineer with deep expertise in **AI-first backend systems**, scalable cloud-native architecture, and building real-world **micro-SaaS products powered by autonomous agents** and governance.

-I'm passionate about shipping tools that help developers, creators, and small businesses automate complex workflows using modern AI responsibly — with guardrails, observability, and cost control baked in.
+**AI Architect & Software Engineer** — I design and build scalable systems at the intersection of software architecture and artificial intelligence.
+My focus is on production-ready AI systems with governance, observability, and real business value baked in from the start.

+I work with engineering teams and technical founders who want to move beyond AI experimentation and ship systems that are auditable, commercially defensible, and built to last.

-## 🚀 My Mission
+## 🚀 What I Do

-Solving real problems with cloud-native SaaS that's:
-- **Lean & cost-effective** — serverless where it makes sense, and cost-optimized infra elsewhere (Railway, ECS Spot, Lambda).
-- **AI-first by design** — governed execution, risk scoring, and auditability
-- **Enterprise-minded yet accessible** — clear APIs, dashboards, and UX for diverse users

-I'm building a portfolio of AI-driven SaaS tools while also advancing best practices around **AI Governance**, **agent orchestration**, and **cloud backend reliability**.
+- **AI Systems Architecture** — designing governed, observable, and cost-controlled AI pipelines for production
+- **Cloud-Native Engineering** — scalable backends, serverless infra, and lean SaaS products
+- **AI Governance** — creator of the **GDA framework** and author of *Governed Decision Architecture* (2026)
+- **Product Building** — bootstrapped micro-SaaS that solves real problems for developers, creators, and businesses

 ## 📍 Where I'm Headed
+- 📖 Publish **Governed Decision Architecture** — my book and framework for governing AI agents in production
-- Ship 5+ micro-SaaS products that are bootstrapped revenue drivers
+- Ship 5+ micro-SaaS products as bootstrapped revenue drivers
-- Reach 1,000+ users across the suite
+- Reach 1,000+ users across the product suite
-- Publish tools and frameworks that shape how teams build with GenAI responsibly
+- Establish GDA as a reference framework for teams building responsible AI systems

 Connect with me:
 🌐 **Website** — https://cristianbessone.com